About Nesta

 Acknowledgements

 The authors would like to acknowledge the suggestions provided by the whole sustainable future team at Nesta during this first phase of the project.
-Particular thanks go to Elizabeth Gallagher and Daniel Lewis for advising on data science, Max Wollard for reviewing this project update, Michael Fell for energy-related domain knowledge support and Elin Price for leading on communications.
+Particular thanks go to Elizabeth Gallagher and Daniel Lewis for advising on data science, Max Wollard for reviewing this project update, Michael Fell for energy-related domain knowledge support and Elin Price for leading on communications, and Chris Williamson, Nesta alumnus, for setting up this project.
 Thank you to Martin Pullinger and James O’Toole from the team at University College London for support with SERL and UK Data Service-related queries.

 Author